schonciprian/vegetable-valley/README.md

-This is our frontend application in React using the Bored API.
+This is my frontend application in React using the OpenWeatherMap API.

 ## How to Install